ArponAG/BetterMonaco.NET/README.md

 {
   InitializeComponent();
-  Monaco monaco1 = new Monaco(); //Creates the Monaco editor. monaco.Dock = DockType.Fill; //The control will take the whole form.
+  Monaco monaco1 = new Monaco(); //Creates the Monaco editor. monaco1.Dock = DockStyle.Fill; //The control will take the whole form.

   monaco1.Initialize(); //Loads Monaco.html.
 REMINDER: The Monaco folder must be in your project's .exe location.
 You can still specify the path like this: monaco1.Initialize("C:/Monaco/Monaco.html")
 }